verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

 ## WebLogic Domain - Istio Mesh Ingress and Egress

-Verrazzano installer creates two types of gateway services - one for ingress and other for egress, depending on the options selected for the installation.
+Verrazzano installer creates the Ingress Gateway Service.
 Ingress gateway is `LoadBalancer` service type and TLS is terminated at Istio Ingress Gateway.
 Ingress to WebLogic Domain is optional and `IngressTrait` can be used to enable that.
-Egress to endpoints outside the mesh go through Istio Egress Gateway.
-WebLogic Kubernetes Operator also communicates with WebLogic Domain servers over mTLS and uses Egress gateway used to access mesh external endpoints.

 <figure>
   <img src="/docs/images/wls-istio-ing-eg.png" style="display:block;margin-left:auto;margin-right:auto;width:70%" alt="Istio Mesh Ingress and Egress"/>